jesusdp-drcmr/jesusdp-drcmr.github.io/_posts/2024-04-21-FinalProject.markdown

 Compared to the average rates observed in Europe and worldwide over the last decades, striking trends in the prevalence of different disorders in Greenland can be seen in Figure 4.
 Greenland consistently exhibits higher rates in various disorders.
 In particular, prevalence of alcohol and drug use disorders in Greenland is twice the average of the European countries.
 According to authorities, risky use of alcohol and marihuana are one of the most important public health challenges in Greenland (Bjerregaard, Larsen, Sørensen, & Tolstrup, 2020)
 . <br><br>

-Also, previous studies suggest that, in Greenland, the major alcohol-related problem was that a large proportion of the population indulged in repeated acute alcohol intoxication and not as in Denmark chronic alcoholism (Clemmesen, 1958).
-Previous study revealed that binge drinkers are more likely to have symptoms of depression (Lannoy et al., 2021).
+Also, studies suggest that, in Greenland, the major alcohol-related problem was that a large proportion of the population indulged in repeated acute alcohol intoxication and not as in Denmark chronic alcoholism (Clemmesen, 1958).
+Previous work, revealed that binge drinkers are more likely to have symptoms of depression (Lannoy et al., 2021).
 Thus, one would suggest that depression prevalence in Greenland could be caused, or at least, correlated with the higher prevalence of alcohol use disorders.

 <br><br>
 <div style="text-align: center;">